SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Conclusion

 \section{Conclusion}

-In this work, we propose \textit{SwitchX} based mapping of binary weights onto crossbars in such a manner that a crossbar array always comprises of greater proportion of high resistance synapses (HRS) than low resistance synapses (LRS).
-This ensures that the analog dot-product currents in crossbars during inference are minimized, thereby improving the crossbar energy-efficiency.
+In this work, we propose \textit{SwitchX}-mapping of binary weights onto crossbars in such a manner that a crossbar array always comprises of greater proportion of high resistance synapses (HRS) than low resistance synapses (LRS).
 We perform a comprehensive analysis on crossbar arrays comprising of interconnect and device-level non-idealities, whereby \textit{SwitchX} reduces the overall impact of non-idealities during inference.
 This effect manifests as reduced accuracy losses and increased robustness against adversarial attacks for BNNs mapped onto crossbars.
-We also combine \textit{SwitchX} with state-aware training that further increases the feasibility of HRS states during weight mapping to boost power savings as well as robustness of BNNs on crossbars.
+We also combine \textit{SwitchX} with state-aware training that further increases the feasibility of HRS states during weight mapping to boost the adversarial robustness of BNNs on crossbars.
+With increase in the feasibility of HRS synapses on crossbars, \textit{SwitchX} also helps improve the crossbar energy-efficiencies, in addition to robustness.